USG passes resolution increasing budget of Student Group Projects Board by $10K| Feb 19, 2018

-Projects Board is the main source of funding for the Office of the Dean of Undergraduate Students, the Office of Religious Life, and the Pace Center for Civic Engagement.
+Projects Board is the main source of funding for groups recognized by the Office of the Dean of Undergraduate Students and funds activities that the Office of Religious Life the Pace Center for Civic Engagement host.
 In addition, the board works with the groups under its purview to help plan events.

 Diego Negrón-Reichard ’18, one of the leaders of the Financial Reform Team and a U-Councilor, explained the reasons for the reform.

 “The Projects Board noticed that around every April in the second semester there was a significant funding gap.
 So, let’s say on average USG funding drops to around $100 per event, when in the past that’s actually several hundred dollars,” Negrón-Reichard said.

 Because of the funding drop, groups that approach the board at the end of the year are less likely to obtain funding, explained Negrón-Reichard.

 "We want to make sure we are able to provide all groups fair consideration regardless of when they meet with us,” former co-chair Nicholas Fernandez ’18 added in an email.

 According to Negrón-Reichard, funding has not been increased from past budgets to compensate for inflation and rising prices on campus.

 “The approved increase in funds this spring will allow for greater reliance on USG funds, over which the Board has primary discretion,” noted Fernandez.
 “It will also enable us to continue making generous average grants that do not need to be disproportionately supplemented by non-USG sources.”

 Students who have not worked directly with the board may have been unaware of the dwindling funds, Fernandez added.